waggle-sensor/pywaggle/waggle/plugin/README.md

 This class implements a few key groups of functionality:

-* Publishing measurements to Beehive.
+* Publish measurements to Beehive.
 * Processing messages sent to a node.

 Each of the functions are documented below.

 #### add_measurement(measurement)

-Adds a measurement to the current batch to be published.
-A measurement may either be a dictionary with fields:
+Adds a **measurement** to the current batch to be published.

+A **measurement** is either be a dictionary with fields:

 * `sensor_id` **required** Sensor ID.
 * `parameter_id` **required** Parameter ID.